ansible/awx/awx_collection/README.md

  - Specified `tower_config` file used to handle `k=v` pairs on a single line; this is no longer supported.
 Please use a file formatted as `yaml`, `json` or `ini` only.
  - The `variables` parameter in the `tower_group`, `tower_host` and `tower_inventory` modules are now in `dict` format and no longer supports the use of the `C(@)` syntax (for an external `vars` file).
  - Some return values (e.g., `credential_type`) have been removed.
 Use of `id` is recommended.

-## Running

-To use this collection, the "old" `tower-cli` needs to be installed in the virtual environment where the collection runs.
-You can install it from [PyPI](https://pypi.org/project/ansible-tower-cli/).

-To use this collection in AWX, you should create a custom virtual environment into which to install the requirements.
-NOTE: running locally, you will also need to set the job template `extra_vars` to include `ansible_python_interpreter` to be the Python in that virtual environment.

 ## Running Unit Tests